 The SYEP will pay a minimum wage not to exceed a total of 40 hour work weeks within the six (6) week program up to a maximum of 240 hours.
 With Fridays being scheduled for mandatory workshops/youth training.
 Our program utilizes the Friday workshops to address the multitude of challenges facing our youth today including loss of language/culture/history, financial literacy, college preparation, youth council, wellness, and environmental awareness.
 We feel it is extremely important to educate our youth on these issues to better prepare them to be successful in school, college, and future employment.
 Although we agree with the importance of teaching employment skills, we also have a responsibility as a Tribe to support our youth in a holistic manner to address the many barriers and challenges preventing achievement.

 *An employer may extend the employee beyond these requirements, but the SYEP shall not pay for cost resulting from that extension.

-For more information regarding program specifics please refer to the SYEP manual.
+For more information regarding program specifics please contact the Youth Development Program for reference to the most recent edition of the SYEP manual.

 By June 2017 we had 257 youth applicants for the program and fulfilled the allotted 200 positions.